BlueBrain/nexus/src/main/paradox/docs/api/current/kg/kg-resolvers-api.md

 - `{createdBy}`: Iri - can be used to filter the resulting resolvers based on their creator
 - `{updatedBy}`: Iri - can be used to filter the resulting resolvers based on the person which performed the last update
 - `{search}`: String - can be provided to select only the resolvers in the collection that have attribute values matching (containing) the provided string
+- `{sort}`: String - can be used to sort resolvers based on a payloads' field.
+This parameter can appear multiple times to enable sorting by multiple fields

 **Example**